seanywang0408/PyTorch-Template/README.md

 This is where the main scripts are stored.
 All the code entrance shall be in this folder, including jupyter notebook files and python files.

 * `_init_path.py` is the first package to import in each scripts, which would add other folders' path into os path.
-* In `explore.ipynb`, common packages including matplotlib, pytorch, etc, would be imported
+* In `explore.ipynb`, common packages including matplotlib, pytorch, etc, would be imported.
 * Two script templates, respectively for classification and segmentation are presented.
 There have been codes for 1) saving model checkpoins, 2) dataparallel among multi-GPUS, 3) logs in text file and tensorboard, 4)copying backup code to review, 5) visiualization for segmentation, 5) setting random seeds, and soon.
 Also common steps in PyTorch have been done.
 All you need is to custom your own model, your own Dataset (according to your data), and maybe your loss as well.